Unused buildings and machines

 The minimum spanning tree is a recurring problem in many types of networks, which necessitates finding a simple approach to generate it from any given spatial data.
 Graphs can be used to represent any type of relationship—friendships among people, connections between cities given as a road or rail network, communication paths, cause and effect relationships.
 Graphs are most useful in concrete applications where we have to work with concrete data as this allows us to learn about the domain.

-This list is based on personal discovery and it is an attempt to unite common thoughts as pieces, which can help during design and other activities.
-The techniques were described in a general way as to be useful in various contexts.
-The content isn't perfect and always improving, but the updates are very simple.
+The text above shows how the word "autocompletion" was defined.
+The dictionary of techniques is based on personal discovery and is an attempt to organize pieces of thoughts that can be helpful during design and programming.
+The definitions are general in order to be useful in a variety of contexts.
+The content is constantly changing; the updates are very simple.

 There was no easy way to show 16 million colors and make them easy to pick.
 But rendering ≈0.2 million on full screen was possible albeit very slow on initial load.
 This was achieved through the use of a deprecated property, where other approaches failed.
 This project was a response to the color pickers that let you pick a single pixel and then show you an approximate color in an indirect way, which is rarely the one we wanted to start with.
-A useful project that could help to estimate the feasibility of other ones in the future.
+It can help to estimate the feasibility of some large scale projects in the future.